Superlend/superkat/docs/whitepaper.md

 ### Loss Deduction

-A loss deduction mechanism is implemented in the case of harvesting a negative net yield amount.
+A loss deduction mechanism is implemented in case of harvesting a negative net yield amount.
 The net negative yield amount will be first deducted from the interest left to accrue, if not enough to cover that, the rest will be socialised across depositors.

 ### Yield Gulping & Smearing

-Harvested positive yield is not instantly added to the aggregator total deposits, instead, it gets gulped as an interest to be distributed(smeared) along the smearing period(2 weeks), and that prevents sudden jumps in the yield aggregator vault’s exchange rate.
+Harvested positive yield is not instantly added to the aggregator total deposits, instead, it gets gulped as an interest to be distributed (smeared) along the smearing period (2 weeks), and that prevents sudden jumps in the yield aggregator vault’s exchange rate.

 ### Withdrawal Queue

 A queue of strategies addresses, mainly used during yield harvesting and executing withdrawal requests from the yield aggregator.
 Strategies are pushed into the withdrawal queue and removed from it when the add or removing strategy operation is called.
-Only an address that holds the withdrawal queue manager role can re-order it.
+Only the address that holds the withdrawal queue manager role can re-order it.

 ### Roles